-Not Thinking About Atmosphere
+Not Thinking about Atmosphere

 Consider how the colours combine with your furniture and the amount of sunlight in the room too!

-Using More Colours Than is Optimal
+Using More Colours than is Optimal

-Choosing Colours That Don’t Suit
+Choosing Colours that Don’t Suit

 This is a simple one, but all too often you’ll see homeowners trying to invent their own colour palette and a lot of the time it simply doesn’t work.
-There is a time and a place for experimenting, and you don’t want to play it too safe, but generally we’d recommend following a colour scheme that you’ve seen used before, or has recommended before.
+There are a time and a place for experimenting, and you don’t want to play it too safe, but generally, we’d recommend following a colour scheme that you’ve seen used before, or has recommended before.
 Search online and you can find a host of palettes with colours that work together really well.
 It’s also a good idea to ask the retailer for their suggestions when buying your paint.

 Going Too Bold or Harsh

 An overly bright room with strong, bold colours can be quite uncomfortable to be in; remember that it’s important to make sure there’s somewhere where the eyes can rest.
-Even if you look the idea of a colourful room, make sure you contrast the bright colours with neutral shades to balance things out.
+Even if you took the idea of a colourful room, make sure you contrast the bright colours with neutral shades to balance things out.
 Failing to do so can give a room a chaotic or hectic look and feel, which is what you’re wanting to avoid!